ecorey/SUI-Move-Bootcamp-Final-Project/README.md

 # Project Overview:

-Welcome to the BAKERY, where to get that Bread, first you gotta’ make some Dough.
+Welcome to the BAKERY, where to get that BREAD, first you gotta’ make some DOUGH.

 This project uses the SUI Move language to allow a user to create objects with the intention of finally creating the rarest object, Bread.
 Currently each object is defined by a struct and with functions to allow the object to be created and transferred, as well as deconstructed and deleted.